the-ge/sublimetext-autobackups/README.md

   // plugin is updated.
 Instead transfer what you need to the 'Settings - User' file.

   // The directory where we'll keep our backups.
 If empty, we'll try to put them in
-  // D:/Sublime Text Backups
+  //"backup_dir": "D:/Sublime Text Backups",
-  "backup_dir": "D:/Sublime Text Backups",
+  "backup_dir": "~/.backup/SublimeText",

   // If true, also save a backup copy any time a file is opened (if backup file not exists) "backup_on_open_file": true,